Koralovy/PUT-INF5-SK2/README.md

 Target system for client: Windows (or any supporting Qt5)

 1. Server compilation `gcc -Wall src/server/srv.c -o srv.out`
-2. Client compilation in Qt Creator (client package included as a release)
+2. Client compilation in Qt Creator (client package included as a zip file)

 ## Description of the designed communication protocol:
 ```